 – Office equipment available, such as digital cameras.

 – Experience.
-The more experience, the less supervision.
+The more experienced, the less supervision.

 – Designations.
 Which ones are valuable in your market?